-Note: Before configuring a STAR architecture ensure that the environment is upgraded to version 5.0.2 or later
+Note: Before configuring a STAR architecture ensure that the environment is upgraded to the latest maintenance build.

 Highly Available Architecture

 The following section will explain how the CA Release Automation components can be deployed in a highly available environment and the steps required for configuring each of the components.